clarktrimble/ba-blog/content/blog/ztbus/index.md

 }
 ```

-Where `Client` is a fairly vanilla restful json-api http client with support for marshalling requests and unmarshallig responses.
+Where `Client` is a fairly vanilla restful json-api http client with support for marshalling requests and unmarshalling responses.

-And `doc` is provided by:
+And `doc`s are pulled from the columnar representation with:

 ```go
 // ztbus.go